Postmortem of My Journey at Autodesk

 In Autodesk, as a dedicated SRE being directly responsible for the SLO target with limited resources, I’m facing more challenges.
 So I had to think globally and prioritize my time smartly.

-Incident Prevention (70%)
+Incident prevention (70%)

 1. Changes